Spatial Fairness: The Case for its Importance, Limitations of Existing Work, and Guidelines for Future Research: Limitations of current spatial fairness work

 \subsubsection{Take agency away from people}

-Some of the formulations of spatial fairness proposed so far use a fuzzy boundary instead of hard boundaries as are typically employed in domains such as education (e.g., school districts), banking, or housing.
+Some formulations of spatial fairness proposed so far use a fuzzy boundary instead of hard boundaries as are typically employed in domains such as education (e.g., school districts), banking, or housing.
 While this may have some technical advantage, a significant consequence of this would be to take agency away from people.
 For example, with clear school-district boundaries, a low-income family with school-age children can choose to make sacrifices to live in a better school district \cite{Hristov_Khare_2016}.
-If such boundaries are fuzzy, however, then this can impact the decision-making ability of individuals and families in a deeply negative manner.
+If such boundaries are fuzzy, however, then this may impact the decision-making ability of families in a deeply negative manner.
 Wealthy families will still be able to ensure a good education for their children by living squarely in the heart of good school districts or simply paying for private schools.
 But lower and middle income families will suffer due to the opaqueness of the fuzzy boundary, and not being able to assess the chance that a particular address may have of securing their children admission in a good school.
-Research has shown that one of the barriers for disadvantaged families to be able to benefit from public benefits they are eligible for is lack of knowledge of eligibility rules \cite{wu2010need, anderson2002ensuring, stuber2004stigma, zedlewski2003much} and complicated application processes \cite{wu2010need, morrow2006opening, zedlewski2002left}.
-Therefore, increasing the complexity of assessing which school district an address may belong to will overwhelmingly harm those least likely to be equipped to deal with it efficiently.
+Past research shows that a big barrier to disadvantaged families benefiting from public benefits they are eligible for is lack of knowledge of eligibility rules \cite{wu2010need, anderson2002ensuring, stuber2004stigma, zedlewski2003much} and complicated application processes \cite{wu2010need, morrow2006opening, zedlewski2002left}.
+Therefore, fuzzy boundaries may disproportionately harm those who are least equipped to navigate the process efficiently.